 I would repeat that cycle in the Summer of 2007 (there must have been something in the air that decade).

 I would once again move in with a man I did not love, or like, who also had a penchant for lying and cheating.
-Sadly, I would marry him (for an even stupider reason)… only to (thankfully) snap the fuck out of it some long 19 months later.
+Sadly, I would marry him (for an even stupider reason)… only to (thankfully) snap out of it some long 19 months later.

 Needles to say… I’ve been single (as in not dating) ever since.